-While the extent is independent, the contents of the map are not.
-It's just like having another map view open.
-For example, if you select some features in a map, those features are selected in all open views of that map—including any in a map frame.
-Likewise, if you turn a layer off in one view, it turns off in all views.
+While the map extent of each map frame is independent of other map frames, the contents of a map frame's map are not.
+A map frame is just like having another map view open.
+For example, if you select some features on a map, those features are selected in all open views of that map—including in map frames.
+Likewise, if you turn off a layer in one view, it turns off in all views.
 Layer properties cannot be set per view.

 Insert a map frame

-A map frame can be added to your layout in a variety of shapes.
-Complete the following steps to add a map frame to your layout.
+Complete the following steps to add a map frame to your layout:

-- On the Insert tab, in the Map Frames group, select the desired map frame shape from the drop-down menu.
+- On the Insert tab, in the Map Frames group, select a map frame shape from the drop-down menu.

 A rectangular or square map frame of any dimensions.
 This is the default.

-A map frame made up of connecting straight lines sketched on the layout.
+A map frame composed of connecting straight lines sketched on the layout.

-A map frame made up of a continuous curved line or straight lines sketched on the layout.
+A map frame composed of a continuous curved line or straight lines sketched on the layout.